brajeshwar/brajeshwar.github.io/_posts/2006/2006-01-27-vongo-choose-now-watch-now.md

----
-layout: post
-title: Vongo - Choose Now Watch Now
+# Vongo - Choose Now Watch Now
----

 I saw the post popped up on [FullAsAGoog](http://fullasagoog.com/) and [MXNA](http://weblogs.macromedia.com/mxna/) coupla days back but it never strike me as much as it should have.